Get started with Neon Functions

 ```

 A function is any module whose default export has a `fetch(request)` method that returns a `Response`.
-A Hono app exports exactly that shape, so a minimal function looks like this:
+That can be an object with a `fetch` method:

 ```ts